OpenFreeEnergy/openfe/docs/reference/api/ligand_network.rst

 Network Loaders
 ~~~~~~~~~~~~~~~

-Functions to load a :class:`LigandNetwork` from equivalent classes in other packages, or to specify one by hand.
+Functions to load a :class:`.LigandNetwork` from equivalent classes in other packages, or to specify one by hand.

 .. autosummary::
     :nosignatures: